valchs/online-editor/README.md

 ### Notes
 I chose monaco-editor library as an editor because it supported JSON syntax highlighting and had all the features I needed.
 As a backend I created a simple .NET Web API that simulates database with a static class.
 For real time communication I'm using SignalR.
-All the web clients connect to the same Hub on the backend but each client is assigned to a specific group based on the file name so the communication between clients only happen within the same group.
+All the web clients connect to the same Hub on the backend but each client is assigned to a specific group based on the file name so the communication between clients only happens within the same group.

 In real world I would split `Editor.tsx` component into smaller components and improve the overall look of the page, especially the loading indicator which was only added for information purposes.